 - Related HOWTOs

-Under Site settings > Basic you can configure the fundamental settings of your website.
+Under Website > Site settings > Basic you can configure the fundamental settings of your website.
 Take a moment to learn about what settings can affect your website and how this changes the experience of your users.

 Your website will default to have the Organization name you entered in install.
 Change your website name by entering a name in the “Name” text box.
 You may also enter a longer version of the name in the “Long name” text box.